espocrm/documentation/docs/administration/config-params.md

-# Config params
+# Config parameters

-Config params can be changed or added manaully in the file `data/config.php`.
+Config parameters can be changed or added manaully in the file `data/config.php`.

-## List of params
+## List of parameters

 * [General](#general)
 * [Access control](#access-control)